RAVI THAKRAL

 I did my PhD and MLitt in Philosophy in the St Andrews-Stirling Graduate Programme where I was a member of the Arché Philosophical Research Centre for Logic, Language, Metaphysics, and Epistemology.
 I did my BA in Philosophy at the University of Texas at Austin.

-Feel free to get in touch.
+Please feel free to get in touch.
 I'd love to hear from you.

 Recent News, Events, & Updates